|INTAKES||DURATION||AWARDING INSTITUTION||CERTIFICATION||COURSE FEE|

 BSc (Hons) International Tourism and Hospitality Management –Foundation YEAR ZERO (6 Compulsory Modules)

 English for Academic Purpose

-The module is designed to increase confidence and fluency in the use of formal and informal English language skills.
+The English for Academic Purpose module taken in the Foundation year of the Bachelor of Science with honours degree in International Tourism and Hospitality Management is designed to increase confidence and fluency in the use of formal and informal English language skills.
 In particular, the course prepares students for the many different forms of interaction with speakers of English including academic staff and fellow students.
 The content focuses on the importance of clarity through the use of appropriate English in different academic situations and covers four key areas: listening and presenting skills, reading skills, writing skills, and how to select and use appropriate grammar and vocabulary in different academic contexts.

-The module is designed to help students make the transition from secondary education to learning in higher education.
+The BSc (Hons) International Tourism and Hospitality Management module is designed to help students make the transition from secondary education to learning in higher education.
 Higher education emphasises the importance of students becoming autonomous learners which can be a challenge for those new to this approach.
 Understanding how you learn and your preferred learning style enables students to create a learning agenda specific to their particular needs including learning as a collaborative activity.
-Technological innovations are enabling greater use of student-centric as opposed to tutor-centric learning so encouraging the development of the individual as an autonomous learner through collaborative learning.
+Technological innovations are enabling greater use of student-centric as opposed to tutor-centric learning, thus encouraging the development of the individual as an autonomous learner through collaborative learning.

 Using Numeracy and ICT Skills in Research